 - Time savings

 - Control and flexibility over work schedule

-On the other hand, men had a greater appreciation for the more efficient way remote team meetings were run.
-Very few (2%) reported no benefits from remote work at all — which may potentially explain why men prefer a hybrid arrangement over fully remote work.
+On the other hand, men tended not to prefer remote work.
+But very few (2%) reported no benefits from remote work at all.
+That may explain why men prefer a hybrid arrangement.

 The FlexJobs survey also painted a picture of the challenges that affected remote workers the most.
-For example, men reported more interpersonal and communication-focused challenges, such as:
+For example, men reported more interpersonal and communication challenges, such as: